michael-020/CacheUp/README.md

 ---

-## 🚀 Running the Project
+## 🚀 Running the Project Locally

 ### 🔹 Backend

-Make sure your `.env` has a valid MongoDB connection string and the other variables.
+Ensure your `.env` file is correctly configured with a valid MongoDB connection string and other required credentials.

-Run in development mode:
+To run the backend in development mode:

 ```bash
 cd backend
 npm run dev
 ```

-Or for production:
+For production:

 ```bash
 npm run build